Case Presentation Checklist: Year 1

 Table of Contents

-In the 501 term, we will work on having the students practice telling a story.
-The goal is to practice talking in front of others and putting together information that is meaningful to tell a good story.
-The second step to telling a good story starts in the 502 term.
-The first two terms will lay the foundation for the formal training in oral presentation that will come in the 503 term.
+In the 501 term, students practice telling a story.
+The goal is to practice talking in front of others and putting together information that is meaningful.
+In the 502 term, the story telling becomes more refined and the student is more skilled at providing relevant information that helps formulate a differential diagnoses.
+The first two terms will lay the foundation for formal training in oral presentation that comes in the 503 term.

 Downloads